Should Honey Bees Be Poisoned

 On page 3 it can be seen clearly that it is a legal requirement according to the code of practice to seal of any possible gaps that may allow bees from other hives to rob the colony of poison covered stores.

 On page 4 it states that only insecticides that are ‘Approved for Use’ may be used and that ideally products specifically mentioning ‘feral bees’ should be used.
 Presumably products for flying insects can also be used.

 It also states that a suitable and sufficient risk assessment should be produced and that a COSHH Assessment be documented

 Probably most importantly it states that other bees should be prevented from gaining access to colonies, pointing out that robing of a bee colony can begin well within a 12 hour period

 On the final page it summarises

-But by the same hand year after year we see well known National Pest Control companies doing exactly the same, hopefully as time passes we will be seeing fewer of these incidents occuring.
+Mind you just last year well known National Pest Control companies were doing the same, hopefully we will be coming across fewer of these incidents this year.